-Yet the Egyptian Alphabet and Grammar may have some light to shed on the mind of the ancients.
+Yet the Egyptian Grammar may have some light to shed on the ancient encyclopaedia.
 Consider the following statement, under the heading Beth, on page 23 of that document:

-We need a homing device to find rest in Zomar--and such a device is indeed forthcoming in languages long lost to Joseph's day.
+We need a homing device to find rest in Zomar--and such a means is indeed forthcoming in languages with which Joseph Smith had no familiarity whatsoever.

-Consider the following entry in Professor Frauke Grondahl's study of ancient Canaanite names found in the seaside texts of Ras Shamra (ancient Ugarit), with further evidence from Herbert Bardwell Huffmon, Lamia R. Shehadah and Wolf Leslau:
+Consider the following entry in Professor F. Grondahl's study of Canaanite names from Ugarit, alongside further instances from Herbert Bardwell Huffmon, Lamia R. Shehadah, and Wolf Leslau:

 tsmr [ts-m-r] "fructbar sein" [to be fruitful] (Amorite, Syriac, Arabic)